 Briefing Paper: Plastic Surgery for Ethnic Patients

-More than 3.2 million cosmetic plastic surgery procedures were performed on ethnic patients in 2013, an increase of 243 percent since 2000.
-Twenty-five percent of all cosmetic plastic surgery patients were Asian, Black, or Hispanic, surpassing the number of men who opted for procedures in 2010.
+More than 4.9 million cosmetic plastic surgery procedures were performed on ethnic patients in 2020, and 32 percent of all cosmetic plastic surgery patients were Asian, Black or Hispanic.

 Ethnic patients who have plastic surgery have similar motivations and goals as other patients.
-They want to reduce the signs of aging, look refreshed and rejuvenated, or may want to enlarge, reduce, refine, or create balance and symmetry on their face or body.
+They want to reduce the signs of aging, look refreshed and rejuvenated or enlarge, reduce, enhance, refine or create balance and symmetry on their face or body.

 The majority of patients want to maintain their ethnic identity.
 They do not want to lose important facial features that exhibit racial character.
 For instance, the typical Asian patient who has eyelid surgery desires a wider, fuller eye that is natural looking to the Asian face and maintains an almond shape.
-An African American patient interested in nose reshaping may want to reduce the size of their nose to achieve a harmonious balance with other facial features, but is not seeking a nose that is more European.
+A Black patient interested in rhinoplasty may want to reduce the size of their nose to achieve a harmonious balance with other facial features, but is not seeking a nose that is more European.

 Everyone has different, unique facial features and bone structure, which greatly influence the outcome of any procedure.
 Applying a European or other "standard of beauty" to ethnic patients may produce inconsistent results that are not harmonious with other facial features.